yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 If you can offer more suggestions, based on your experience, please post them below in the comments, and I'll add them to the list.
-I'm still thinking that I may have forgotten something important :)
+I'm still thinking that I may have forgotten something important.